The Organised Housewife » Tips, ideas, inspiration and motivation to help keep you and your household clean and organised

 My kids don’t have a dirty clothes basket in their bathroom, there is just no room to store one.
 So they put their clothes directly into the laundry baskets, sorting into darks, whites and colours as they go.
 They have done this for years and it is such a great help to me.
 I have a clothes basket in my room which I empty and sort into these baskets daily.

-• A row of baskets or plastic storage containers (this is what we had prior to the tiered baskets)
+A row of baskets or plastic storage containers (this is what we currently have)

 How do you store your dirty laundry?